 Today you will be travelling through the rest of Mayo and onto Galway City.
 This section of your Wild Atlantic Way itinerary is 238km long and will take approximately 4hrs 45mins without stops at an average speed of 55kph.

-From Westport you will be travelling south and then east to Galway via southern Mayo, the Connemara National Park and the low-lying coastline of southern Galway.
+From Westport, you will be travelling south and then east to Galway via southern Mayo, the Connemara National Park and the low-lying coastline of southern Galway.
 The area between the land and the sea is easily accessible and with a predominantly flat terrain near the coast in southern Galway, if you fancy a bit of biking, this is the ideal area for it.

 Upon leaving Westport you can visit Ireland’s holiest mountain, Croagh Patrick.
 Its summit lies at 764m and the tradition of making the pilgrimage to the summit dates back over 5000 years.
 The mountain takes its name from Saint Patrick who is said to have fasted at the summit for 40 days.
-If you plan to make this pilgrimage, add a day onto this itinerary as it is a 7km hike from sea level to the summit.
+If you plan to make this pilgrimage, add a day to this itinerary as it is a 7km hike from sea level to the summit.

 Once you pass into County Galway you will come across the beautiful Connemara National Park.
 Much of Galway’s coastline lies within it and it is one of the most popular tourist areas of Ireland.